|Total Above-ground living area||3497|

 ALL = Entire Level

 The combination of stone and cedar on the exterior of Mountain Retreat gives this home a rustic and rugged appearance, meant to withstand the mountain environment.
 The interior is open and spacious – including a two–story great room –– producing an atmosphere that’s both elegant and warm.
+A classic example of ranch floor plans with an open concept layout.

 The covered entry porch is supported by square columns atop stone pillars, and is wide enough to hold outdoor furniture.
 The generous–sized entry foyer has a view to the two–story high great room straight ahead, and a stairwell to the right.
 To the left, a pair of doors opens into a den with a vaulted ceiling and exposed wood collar ties.
 A small hallway leads to a coat closet, a powder room, and the master suite.
 The master bedroom has sliding glass doors, flanked by windows on either side, which open onto the covered deck at the rear.
 A two–sided fireplace warms up both the bedroom and the bath, which is located on the other side.
 The master bath features a tub in one corner with windows on two walls, a separate shower, a private toilet room, a linen closet, and access to a walk–in closet.
 The spacious walk–in is divided into two spaces, has room for a dresser, and has a window seat that looks out to the front.